 We have adopted a Standards of Ethical Conduct Policy (the "Code of Ethics") that applies to all directors and employees including our Chief Executive Officer, President, and Chief Financial Officer.
-The Code of Ethics is filed in Exhibit 14.1 and is also available on our website at www.willislease.com.
+The Code of Ethics is filed in Exhibit 14.1 to our report on Form 10-K filed on March 11, 2016 and is also available on our website at www.willislease.com.
 We intend to satisfy the disclosure requirement under Item 5.05 of Form 8-K regarding amendment to, or waiver from, a provision of our Code of Ethics by posting such information on our website at the address and location specified above.